 You can export data from the Tools & Mi Band app to a comma-separated values (CSV) formatted file if you’d like to copy them over to another app or do your analysis.
 You can also see every individual reading inside the app, in sharp contrast to the Mi Fit app that hides most of the readings and only shows you some of them that it has arbitrarily decided are representative of the day.

 The Tools & Mi Band app can also optionally synchronize your heart rate readings to the Google Fit app.
 Google Fit gives you a smoothed line graph surrounded by a rolling min–max band throughout the day.
 It’s a much better visualization and it makes a much better job at presenting the data in an easy-to-digest way.

 Xiaomi may not have cheapened out on their Mi Band 3 hardware, but their Mi Fit app clearly isn’t their best work.
 The Mi Fit app should do a better job with presenting your health data without the need to involve third-party apps and services.

 Closing words on privacy

-You need to use the Mi Fit app to setup you Mi Band 3, and you also need to leave it installed on your device for the Tools & Mi Band app to work.
-After you’ve setup the Mi Band and updated its firmware, you don’t actually need to let it talk with the internet anymore.
+You need to use the Mi Fit app to set up your Mi Band, and you also need to leave it installed on your device for the Tools & Mi Band app to work.
+After you’ve set up the Mi Band and updated its firmware, you don’t need to let it talk with the internet anymore.
 You can use an application firewall app like NetGuard to block the Mi Fit app from communicating with the internet and keep your data on your device.